Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

-The models were trained with image patches of size $384 \times 384$ pixels randomly extracted from the training subset.
+The models were trained with image patches of size $384 \times 384$ pixels randomly extracted from the training subset tiles.
 We employed the Adam optimiser\supercite{kingma_adam_2014} to find the model parameters by minimising the focal loss with the focal parameter set to 2\supercite{lin_focalloss_2017}.
+We added a deep supervision branch with an identical loss function right after the transformer subnet (Figure\,\ref{fig:glavitu}).
 To further enhance the training process, we applied label smoothing with the smoothing parameter of 0.1\supercite{szegedy_labelsmoothing_2015, muller_labelsmoothing_2019}.
-To dynamically adjust the learning rate, we utilised a cosine decay schedule with warm restarts as proposed by Loshchilov et al.\supercite{loshchilov_cosinedecayrestarts_2016}, the initial learning rate is $5e^{-4}$, training was divided into four cycles, each consisting of 10, 20, 40, and 80 epochs, respectively.
+To dynamically adjust the learning rate, we utilised a cosine decay schedule with warm restarts as proposed by Loshchilov and Hutter \supercite{loshchilov_cosinedecayrestarts_2016} to avoid local minima and extensive plateau areas in the loss landscape.
+The initial learning rate is $5e^{-4}$, training was divided into four cycles, each consisting of 10, 20, 40, and 80 epochs, respectively.
+After each cycle the learning rate was set back to its initial value.
 At the end of each epoch, the models were evaluated on the validation set.
 Only the models that demonstrated the best performance on the validation set were saved and selected for further evaluation and analysis.
 To augment the training data and improve the generalisation, on-the-fly data augmentation techniques were applied.
 These techniques included random vertical and horizontal flips, rotations, cropping and rescaling of the image patches.
 Additionally, we employed random contrast adjustments, both channel- and pixel-wise Gaussian noise and feature occlusion, which is dropping out rectangular regions from the inputs during training.

 \paragraph{Strategies towards global glacier mapping.} To achieve global glacier mapping, we explored different strategies that involve both traditional training methods and novel location encoding techniques.
 We present the following five strategies: